 If you enjoy 3D movies or games, the Optoma GT1080Darbee is able to project these formats as well.
 Fully capable of producing 1080p images, this projector offers big quality for small spaces.

-The Bottom Line: If you are in need of a great gaming projector for a small space, the Optoma GT1080Darbee is the best option for you.
+The Bottom Line: If you are in need of a great gaming projector (our comprehensive guide) for a small space, the Optoma GT1080Darbee is the best option for you.

 I will not lie to you.
 The EUG Wireless Projector (on Amazon) cannot compete with some of the more expensive options on this list.
 However, for those who are looking for a low budget gaming projector, with tons of input options, and decent images – this is the model for them.